IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 - **Host**: `localhost` or `127.0.0.1`
 - **Port**: `50000` (or the custom port you specified)
 - **Databases**:
-  - `SAMPLE` - Official Db2 sample database with pre-populated tables (EMPLOYEE, DEPARTMENT, etc.)
+  - `SAMPLE` - Official Db2 sample database with preloaded sample tables (EMPLOYEE, DEPARTMENT, etc.)
   - `testdb` - Your custom database with EMPLOYEE_INFO and EMPLOYEE_SALARY tables
 - **Username**: `db2inst1`
 - **Password**: The password you set in `DB2INST1_PASSWORD` (default: `password`)